 Chicago Fed National Financial Conditions Index

-Monitor the Chicago Fed NFCI — 105 financial measures combined into one index.
-Positive values signal tighter-than-average financial conditions and recession risk.
+Monitor the Chicago Fed NFCI — 105 financial measures in one index.
+Positive values signal tight financial conditions and recession risk.

 Current Value